gravitational/gravity/docs/5.x/workshops.md

 that watches the services and pods and sets up appropriate `A` records.
 Our `sandbox` local DNS server is simply configured to point to the DNS service provided by Kubernetes.

 That's very similar how Kubernetes manages discovery in containers as well.
-Let's login into one of the NGINX boxes and discover `/etc/resolv.conf` there:
+Let's login into one of the nginx boxes and discover `/etc/resolv.conf` there: